naashpig/Counterfactual-Explanation/README.md

 python test.py
 ```
 ## Choosing the test sample
-It is possible to change the values of the test sample with any value you want
+It is possible to change the values of the test sample with any value we want.
 ```py
 test_sample = {'age':34,
                   'workclass':'Private',